ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-L2s/M1-intro/L1-overview/index.md

 # Intro to L2s and Scalability

---reason for needing this (expensive, slow transactions on mainnet)

---"galaxy of multichains" theory
+Ethereum gas fees have risen astronomically as the network becomes more popular.
+The ability of retail investors to participate in new Ethereum-based offerings like DeFi is circumscribed by the ever-increasing cost of entry into the space.
+As a result, some users and products are migrating to other chains that offer lower costs.
+If Ethereum is to maintain its dominance and network effect, it must scale.

 ## Terminology

---in the following sections, we're going to give a way to gauge any Layer 2, sidechain, crosschain or bridge solution.
+In the following sections, we're going to give a way to gauge any Layer 2, sidechain, crosschain or bridge solution.
 We're also going to go through some of the _types_ of Layer 2 solutions, then walk through examples of popular Layer 2 solutions.

---We're then going to talk about crosschain and blockchain interoperability.

---finally, we're going to have live sessions and presentations based around L2 platforms such as Polygon, NEAR, SKALE and more
+We're then going to talk about crosschain and blockchain interoperability.
+Finally, we're going to have live sessions and presentations based around L2 platforms such as Polygon, Optimism and more.

+In this section, we'll typically refer to mainnet Ethereum as Layer 1 or L1 and whatever the scaling solution is as a Layer 2 solution (L2), a sidechain, sidechannel or a bridge.

 ## Conclusion